AESC to Test Grid-Interactive Efficient Building Technology for the Department of Energy

-AESC has been selected by the US Department of Energy (DOE) and the General Services Administration (GSA) to test Grid-interactive Efficient Building (GEB) technologies.
-AESC’s project is one of a small number of proposals selected in a national DOE and GSA solicitation to demonstrate emerging technologies that advance the ability of commercial buildings to be grid-interactive efficient buildings (GEBs).
-The project is also receiving co-funding from a public utility’s Emerging Technologies program.
+AESC is honored to be selected by the US Department of Energy (DOE) and the General Services Administration (GSA) to test Grid-interactive Efficient Building (GEB) technologies.
+AESC’s project is one of seven selected through a national DOE and GSA solicitation to demonstrate emerging technologies that advance commercial and government GEB technologies.
+AESC’s project is also being supported by Southern California Edison’s Emerging Technologies program.

-AESC will lead a two-year study investigating the ability of the MelRok Touch Energy IOT gateway and software to enable energy efficiency and advanced load control at a State of California public facility in Santa Ana, in coordination with the site’s new island-able solar and storage system.
-The MelRok platform’s core features – including energy data aggregation and analysis, fault detection and diagnostics, and direct load control via OpenADR2.0B compliant capabilities – will support improved operational efficiency, load flexibility, participation in demand response programs, and extended operations under islanded resiliency mode in a power outage.
+AESC is kicking off a two-year study investigating the ability of the MelRok Touch Energy IOT gateway and cloud based software to enable energy efficiency and advanced load control at a State of California public facility in Santa Ana, in coordination with the site’s new island-able solar and storage system.
+The MelRok platform’s core features will support improved operational efficiency, load flexibility, participation in demand response programs, and extended operations under islanded resiliency mode in a power outage.
 AESC selected the MelRok gateway because of the combination of its advanced capabilities and its affordable price point, enabling it to have broad applicability to the widely inefficient medium commercial market.

 What are Grid-interactive Efficient Buildings (GEBs)?